 With goals like these, or other health plans, your doctor can help you choose realistic goals and health strategies to reach those goals.
 You’ll also have accountability and resources.

 Your doctor of internal medicine learns more about you and your needs from a wellness checkup.
 Get to know the doctor and make sure it is someone you feel comfortable talking to.
 He or she can direct you to resources that will be helpful.
 When you do have a health issue, you will have an established relationship with someone you know and feel comfortable sharing personal issues, and trust to help you.
 And, knowing you, they’ll be better able to answer your questions and advise you in the future.

 It’s worth keeping your health information up to date and becoming better informed about your health.
-In invest the time in taking care of you.
+Invest the time in taking care of you!

 At the very least, take care of yourself as well as you take care of your dog.
-Don’t skimp your annual wellness visit.
+Don’t skip your annual wellness visit.